mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

       Material: head:eyJ0ZXh0dXJlcyI6eyJTS0lOIjp7InVybCI6Imh0dHA6Ly90ZXh0dXJlcy5taW5lY3JhZnQubmV0L3RleHR1cmUvNmNjYmY5ODgzZGQzNTlmZGYyMzg1YzkwYTQ1OWQ3Mzc3NjUzODJlYzQxMTdiMDQ4OTVhYzRkYzRiNjBmYyJ9fX0=
       Commands:
       - closeinv!
+    InfoButton:
+      # Extra button to be used in case you want to provide any aditional information when clicking on it
+      Use: false
+      Slot: 1
+      Material: head:eyJ0ZXh0dXJlcyI6eyJTS0lOIjp7InVybCI6Imh0dHA6Ly90ZXh0dXJlcy5taW5lY3JhZnQubmV0L3RleHR1cmUvNDZiYTYzMzQ0ZjQ5ZGQxYzRmNTQ4OGU5MjZiZjNkOWUyYjI5OTE2YTZjNTBkNjEwYmI0MGE1MjczZGM4YzgyIn19fQ==
+      Commands:
+      - closeinv!
+    # Defines default states for player options
+    # This will not have any effect if player already edited his options with /cmi options command
+    Defaults:
+      visibleHolograms: true
+      shiftSignEdit: true
+      totemBossBar: true
+      bassBarCompass: true
+      tagSound: true
+      # !Strongly not recommended to be enabled!
+      chatSpy: false
+      # !Strongly not recommended to be enabled!
+      cmdSpy: false
+      # !Strongly not recommended to be enabled!
+      signSpy: false
+      acceptingPM: true
+      acceptingTPA: true
+      acceptingMoney: true
 WarmUps:
   # You can enable any command warmup to prevent instant command usage
   # tp:5:false means that when player performs /tp command he will need to wait 5 sec